Best Easy Guitar Chords for Children

-This page looks at the eight chords that guitar teachers the world over use in order to get their students off to a flying start on the instrument
+This page looks at eight chords and some easy to download resources that guitar teachers the world over use along with their phones in order to get their students off to a flying start on the instrument

-The eight chords in the picture above have been used by guitar teachers around the globe for decades in order to get their students off to a great start when teaching kids to play the guitar.
-Three of the chords (G C and Em - the chords at the top of the handout shown above) have "reduced" one finger versions particularly suited to younger players who may have smaller hands or who may be still developing the motor skills required to play the guitar.
+The chords in the picture above have been used by teachers around the globe for decades in order to get their students off to the best start when teaching kids to play the guitar

 Why do experienced guitar teachers use these particular chords?